The 9+ Best Recommended Books for Consultants

 If top CEOs read on average one book a week and consultancy firms welcome their rookies with books to read, it must be for a good reason right?

-To save you some precious time, we went through a dozen serious websites (see sources) listing the best books that every consultant should read and rounded up the 9 most recommended books.
+To save you some precious time, we went through a dozen serious websites (see sources) listing the best books that every consultant should read and rounded up the 9 best books and it might help you.

-The following books, ranked by number of recommendations will help you build a broad knowledge in fundamental areas such as management, finances and communication.
+The following books, ranked by number of recommendations will help you build a broad knowledge in fundamental service such as management, finances and communication.

 Time to build (or level-up) your consulting game!